martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 Inline templates can be left inside header files but they should be physically separated from the definitions.

 Always include everything you need, don't rely on implicit includes.
+Include as little as possible inside header files and as much as needed in source files.

 The ordering of the header files, from top to bottom, should be as follows:

 - The mandatory precompiled header (if applicable)
-- The header file corresponding to the current CPP file.
+- The header file corresponding to the current source file.
 - Project header files (#include "")
 - External header files (#include <>)

 ## Casting

-C-style casts are forbidden.
+C-style casts are discouraged.
 Most of the time you will be upcasting using `static_cast` and downcasting using `dynamic_cast`.
 If you're tempted to use `const_cast` make sure you're using it for the right reasons.
 Avoid using `reinterpret_cast` unless absolutely necessary.

+## STD Exceptions

+Discouraged when not writing a library.

+Rationale: You probably have a logger or something, use that instead.

 ## Commenting